 High-Yield Corporates Up 5.91%

-While my high-yield portfolio has outperformed the world's largest high-yield ETF, the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), I haven't had a breakout performer like last year's 54.4% annualized returned achieved with my Toys R Us 10.375% '17 investment.
+While Steve's high-yield corporate bond portfolio has outperformed the leading high-yield corporate bond ETF, the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), it hasn't had a breakout performer like last year's 54.4% annualized returned achieved with his Toys R Us 10.375% '17 investment.
 The Cablevision 5.875% '22 bond has been the best performer, returning 10.49%.
 It was still trading at a discount to par (97.50) at December 31, 2016 and was priced at 103.50 on September 30.
-I bought this bond on December 8, 2015 at 79.25 and it has achieved a 23.0% annualized return.
+Steve bought this bond on December 8, 2015 at 79.25, and it has achieved a 23.0% annualized return.

-I did invest in a clunker early in the year: Ruby Tuesday 7 5/8% '20, which returned 0.31% from when I bought the bonds in January to when I completed selling the position on July 17.
+Steve did invest in a clunker early in the year: Ruby Tuesday 7 5/8% '20, which returned 0.31% from when he bought the bonds in January to when he completed selling the position on July 17.
 Ruby Tuesday's business has been struggling and its stock has been trading around $2.00 for some time.
-I bought the bonds at a blended price of 97.81 with an 8.3% yield to maturity.
-At the time, it was a good yield relative to other bonds in the market, but they weren't trading at enough of a discount and presented little upside, which is why I sold the bonds in July.
+Steve bought the bonds at a blended price of 97.81 with an 8.3% yield to maturity.
+At the time, it was a good yield relative to other bonds in the market, but they weren't trading at enough of a discount and presented little upside, which is why Steve sold the bonds in July.

 Lesson Learned: Nearly every high-yield investment has some hair on it.
-That said, given all that was going on with Ruby Tuesday -- lackluster performance, CEO musical chairs, an ongoing 'strategic alternatives' process, a micro-cap $2 stock, and a small $222 million bond issuance size -- required the bonds to be trading in the 80s or low 90s for this investment to have made sense.
+That said, given all that was going on with Ruby Tuesday -- lackluster performance, CEO musical chairs, an ongoing 'strategic alternatives' process, a micro-cap $2 stock, and a small $222 million bond issuance size -- required the bonds to be trading in the 80s or low 90s for this investment to have had the opportunity for a more compelling investment return.

-The following chart compares my high-yield corporate bond investment returns to the iShares iBoxx $ High Yield Corp Bond ETF (HYG):
+Figure 2 compares Steve's year-to-date 2017 high-yield corporate bond investment returns to the iShares iBoxx $ High Yield Corp Bond ETF (HYG):